ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 4. Check booking status

 The frontend integration is 90% complete - just add the UI components using the examples provided above!
+TODO:when i cancel booking it loading and redirect to login page and get maritime-backend-dev  | INFO:     192.168.65.1:57894 - "POST /api/v1/bookings/257/cancel HTTP/1.1" 401 Unauthorized error 401
 ---
 TODO: add button voice and said in tunisian (search for routes from two when example) etc etc with meta osmmultilingue and it will do search by itself
 TODO:forget password 404 not found:done